 Let’s take a look at a map that I created where I describe the best children’s shoe stores by state:

 If you identify with this, start by reading an article that I wrote where I describe the simplest, yet most effective way to figure out your child’s foot size from home.
 Go to the link below:

 You should always round up when purchasing a pair of snow boots or any other type of seasonal footwear for your child.
 This means that if your child measures a foot size 6½, you should get the shoe size 7.
 If your child measures a foot size 7, then you should get the shoe size 8 (since snow boots are not available in half sizes).

 I have spoken with several different parents who are located in areas where it might, or it might not snow, and they are hesitant of buying a pair of snow boots for their kids since they don’t want to get stuck with a pair of footwear that their kids won’t ever use.

 Now that you know what features the snow boots must provide and how to make sure that you are providing your toddler with the correct shoe size, let’s take a look at a selection of the best wide snow boots for toddlers.
-Please refresh your browser if you can’t see the recommendations.

 What are Other Parents Saying About these Snow Boots?

 My youngest boy needed an easy slip-on snow boot for when we are headed out the door and I was in need for some durable snow boots.
 I love these because they are unbelievably lightweight and seem very comfortable.
 He has some serious baby chubby legs and these fit really well.
 They are also extremely cute and washable!

 “DURABLE AND WATERPROOF”